Skip to content

 Liability

-The consignment agreement may have a term in it that releases the consignee from liability if the product becomes damaged due to the following:
+The consignment agreement may include a term that releases the consignee from liability if the following causes damage to the product:

 • weather;